 Miriam Hopkin’s Aunt Lily glides through the film like narcissus’ secretary waiting for that great part that is never coming.
 Supposedly on tour with a drama company, or just avoiding the scandal, when she could have cleared the women’s reputations and saved the school from being shut down.

-At time’s she histrionic, over-theatrical, melodramatic and a relic of bygone days.
+At times’s she histrionic, over-theatrical, melodramatic, and a relic of bygone days.
 Like an obsolete thespian Harpy who lingers around the house, tormenting poor Martha who is struggling with her own inner demons that Aunt Lily seems all too well to recognize.